 Amanda Sherwood's practice covers a wide range of government contracts matters.
-She assists clients in complying with the various regulatory challenges specific to the contracting and national security industries, ranging from contract administration matters, to export controls and trade sanctions, to cyber security and data rights matters, to compliance with domestic preference and other regulatory regimes.
-She has experience pursuing and defending bid protests, responding to government investigations and Freedom of Information Act requests, and bringing contract claims.
-Ms. Sherwood has represented government contractors before the Government Accountability Office, boards of contract appeals, Court of Federal Claims, Federal Circuit, District Court, and various federal agencies.
+She assists clients in complying with the various regulatory challenges specific to the contracting and national security industries, ranging from contract administration matters including questions of cost allowability, to export controls and trade sanctions, to cyber security and data rights matters, to compliance with domestic preference and other regulatory regimes.
+She has experience bringing, defending, and appealing contract claims; responding to government investigations and Freedom of Information Act requests; and pursuing and defending bid protests.

 - JD, University of Pennsylvania Law School, 2015, summa cum laude, Order of the Coif